 With more than 3000 important landmarks throughout Japan, the country has, with time, blended traditions, religions and modernity.
 Often found in the same area, century-old temples and brand new skyscrapers stare at each other.
-Both have in common one thing: the craft of Japanese people.
+Both have on thing in common: the craft of Japanese people.

 The country also has some amazing natural sites, a few of them even being on UNESCO’s World Heritage List.